- Hardware & Software Requirements

 - Supported OS / Platforms and Web Clients

-In order to run the Axigen mail service in a Docker container, you will need to download, deploy, and run the Axigen Docker image.
+To be able to run an Axigen-based mail service within a Docker container, all you need to do is download, deploy, and run the Axigen Docker Image.

 Axigen Docker Image Structure

-The image relies on a CentOS 8 image; on it, Axigen is installed (from RPM) and basic configuration is performed.
+The image relies on a Ubuntu 20.04 image; on it, Axigen is installed and basic configuration is performed.

 The following services are enabled and mapped as 'exposed' TCP ports in Docker: